 Though the final rank list is prepared by taking the sum of UPSC mains marks and interview marks, very often we see that interview high-scorers top the final selection list too.

-In this post, we present 25 golden tips for success in IAS interview.
+In this post, we present 25 golden tips for success in an IAS interview.

 1. Start early!